The world of pensions is always changing.

 If the transfer value is more than £30,000 you are required to seek independent financial advice before deciding whether or not to proceed with the transfer.
 This advice must be provided by, or at least checked by, a specially-qualified pensions transfer specialist.

-The Financial Conduct Authority has recently updated its rules about how advisers are to assess whether a transfer is a good idea.4 As part of this process, from Autumn 2018, advisers will be required to present you with a ‘Transfer Value Comparator’ (TVC).
+The Financial Conduct Authority has recently updated its rules about how advisers are to assess whether a transfer is a good idea.
+As part of this process, since Autumn 2018, advisers have been required to present you with a ‘Transfer Value Comparator’ (TVC).
 In simple terms this is a measure of how the money you have been offered by your pension scheme compares with the value of the pension you are giving up.

 In brief, the adviser has to work out the sum of money that would be needed today, if it were to be invested up to your retirement on a ‘risk-free’ basis, that could buy you a pension (through purchase of an annuity) that matches the pension you are giving up.
 So, for example, you may be offered a transfer value of £400,000 to give up your pension, but the TVC calculation may say that you would need £500,000 invested in the way described to be able to replicate the pension you are giving up.
 The closer the amount you are being offered is to the capital sum that emerges from this calculation, the better value you are being offered.
 But this calculation on its own will rarely lead to a definite ‘yes’ or ‘no’ as to whether you should transfer.